openchain/docs/docs/source/general/docker-deployment.rst

     info    : [General] Namespace: http://localhost:8080/
     info    : [General] Stream subscriber disabled
     Application started.
 Press Ctrl+C to shut down.

+.. tip:: You can also run the Openchain Docker container in the foreground by running ``docker-compose up`` and omitting the ``-d`` switch.

 Now that you have a server running, you can connect to the server with a :ref:`client <openchain-client>`.

 Configuring admin keys